If you’re a first-time home-buyer or property investor, you might not have come across the term ‘conveyancing’ before.

 - Check the property meets council standards

-- Give any advice on conditions which could protect you during the process
+- Give any advice on conditions that could protect you during the process

 - Arrange any finances if necessary

 - Arrange payments of deposits and stamp duties